BJ Casey: Research

-Casey is one of the most cited scientists in developmental neuroscience, with over 200 publications and over 50,000 citations.
+Casey is one of the most cited scientists in developmental neuroscience, with over 250 publications and over 80,000 citations.

 Over the course of her career, her work has spanned a range of topics across human development from visual attention in infants, to adolescent development, and the subsequent transition into early adulthood.
 In addition to using fMRI to examine typical and atypical brain and behavioral development, Casey has studied both humans and genetically altered mice in her research.
 Her work has demonstrated similar patterns of behavior and brain activity during adolescence across species.
 Casey proposed a prominent model of adolescent neurobiology known as the imbalance model, a foundational theory for many developmental neuroscience studies in humans and in animals.
 This model posits that dynamic changes in brain structure and function during adolescence lead to transient imbalances in how brain areas communicate that impact emotion reactivity and regulation during adolescence, relative to earlier and later developmental stages.
 In collaboration with the late Walter Mischel, Casey studied the original participants of Mischel's famous 1972 Stanford Bing Nursery School "Marshmallow Experiment" 40 years later.
-The study's findings suggested that individual differences in self-control seen in early childhood may be predictive of motivational processing and cognitive control in adulthood.
+The study's findings suggested that individual differences in self-control seen in early childhood may be predictive of motivational processes and cognitive control in adulthood.

 During Casey's 15-year tenure as the director of the Sackler Institute for Developmental Psychobiology, she cultivated the institute's world-renowned reputation, bringing in numerous training and center grants from the National Institutes of Health, National Science Foundation, the John Merck Fund, the Dana Foundation, and the MacArthur Foundation.
 Among these are two approximately $10 million grants from the National Institutes of Health.
 From 2008 to 2013, one of these awards funded the Center for Brain, Gene, and Behavioral (CBGB) Research Across Development, which aimed to examine how brain-derived neurotrophic factor (BDNF) influenced learning and responses to stress across development.
 In 2015, the National Institutes of Health funded the Adolescent Brain Cognitive Development (ABCD) Study®, the largest long-term study of child and adolescent health and brain development in the United States.
-Casey was awarded a grant of over $10 million as Principal Investigator of the ABCD Study Yale University site.
+Casey was awarded a grant of over $20 million as Principal Investigator of the ABCD Study Yale University site.

 Mentoring and training

 Casey directed the John Merck Fund Summer Institute on the Biology of Developmental Disabilities from 2001 to 2010 and then the Mortimer D. Sackler, M.D.
 Summer Institute on Translational Developmental Neuroscience from 2012 to 2016, both specialized training courses in developmental science for graduate students, postdocs, and early career faculty.

 Casey has formally mentored over 30 pre and post doctoral trainees.
-Her trainees include Adriana Galván and Catherine Hartley.
+Her trainees include Adriana Galván, Catherine Hartley, Leah Somerville, and Nim Tottenham.
+She has received lifetime achievement awards for her scientific discoveries and mentoring, especially of women in science from the Association of Psychological Science in 2021 and from the Society of Neuroscience in 2023.